mongodb/docs-realm/examples/react-native/README.md

 npm install -g bluehawk
 ```

-Then, in this directory (the project root), run:
+Then, in this directory (the project root), run the following:

 ```bash
 bluehawk snip __tests__/ <your-directory-where-your-docs-are-stored>/docs-realm/source/examples/generated/react-native/